lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

       + First, high-symptom patients improve faster than before (see the arrow to “Time to Improve” which affects the number of patients each week whose symptoms improve enough to be eligible to be stepped down to a less intense level of care), and
       + Second, patients with high risk flags improve faster than before (see the arrow to “Time to UnFlag” which affects the rate at which patients with high risk flags have those flags removed).

  + This causes more patients to flow into the “low symptom” group, so more patients can both end their care and be recommended to step down to a lower level of care.
-Now, click any one of the plus signs in a grep box to zoom out to the previous view [TOGGLE BACK TO STEPPED CARE VIEW].
+Now, click any one of the plus signs in a grey box to zoom out to the previous view [TOGGLE BACK TO STEPPED CARE VIEW].

  + As more patients leave this setting, it further reduces the total number of patients in the GMH treatment setting, thus further decreasing the patient load and increasing quality.
 When moving this direction, this type of reinforcing loop is often called a “virtuous circle.”
 However, this feedback loop also works in the opposite direction, where small increases in patients can lead to lower quality, more patients staying with “high symptoms,” resulting in even higher patient load.
 When this happens, this same loop is referred to as a “vicious circle,” or a “death spiral.”